mjliew/fiteat2017/README.md

 Painstaking process of understanding how to sync github & then use of Visual code studio & ensuring the commits actually goes through

 Learnt how to edit html code:
- -created "Still unsure" section with different divs for title, info -learnt how to add and style a button (with different states) -learnt to use div tags to assign classes
+ - Created "Still unsure" section with different divs for title, info
+ - Learnt how to add and style a button (with different states)
+ - Learnt to use div tags to assign classes

 Learnt to style:
- -how to change size and position of container
+ - how to change size and position of container
- -how to round corners:)
+ - how to round corners:)
- -how to add padding to specific locations e.g. top, bottom -how to add a background picture and position it
+ - how to add padding to specific locations e.g. top, bottom
+ - how to add a background picture and position it
- -or how to change the background color
+ - or how to change the background color
- -how to change effects with state changes e.g. on hover, click
+ - how to change effects with state changes e.g. on hover, click
- -text: e.g. size, color, states, alignment, auto transformation (i.e. uppercase)
+ - text: e.g. size, color, states, alignment, auto transformation (i.e. uppercase)

 Learnt to script a little:
- -how to make a collapsible accordion
+ - how to make a collapsible accordion
- -with changing icons & effects
+ - with changing icons & effects
- -> still need to learn how to modify styles
+ - > still need to learn how to modify styles

-->need to edit page two of registeration page
+>need to edit page two of registeration page

 =========================